 In the centre of Parliament House’s roof flies an Australian flag roughly the size of a double-decker bus.
 Visitors can take the lift to the roof, walk beneath the massive flag mast and pose for the perfect holiday selfie.

 Explore Canberra's thriving cafe culture and hit up some of the city's many hot spots, which are perfect for catching up with friends, enjoying a weekend brunch or relaxing over a long lunch.
-Be sure to drop into The Cupping Room, ONA Manuka or ONA Coffee House, where you might run into Ona Coffee founder and 2015 World Barista Champion Sasa Sestic or perhaps the reigning Australian Barista Champion, Hugh Kelly.
+Be sure to drop into The Cupping Room, Highroad, ONA Manuka or ONA Coffee House, where you might run into ONA Coffee founder and 2015 World Barista Champion Sasa Sestic or perhaps the reigning Australian Barista Champion, Matt Lewin.

 Set yourself the challenge on a visit to Tidbinbilla Nature Reserve to spot five famous native Australian animals that call the area home: the koala, platypus, kangaroo, emu and wombat.
 Then embark on the ultimate animal encounter at the National Zoo & Aquarium’s luxury accommodation, Jamala Wildlife Lodge, where you can take part in behind-the-scenes tours and share a jungle bungalow with lions, tigers and bears for neighbours.

 We’ve given you just a taste of what you can try to pack into your trip to Canberra.
 For more suggestions, check out the Visitor Guide, available here.